Herbert Marshall: Early acting career

-Marshall graduated from St. Mary's College in Old Harlow, Essex and worked for a time as an accounting clerk.
+After education at St Mary's College in Harlow, Essex, Marshall worked for a time as an accounting clerk.
 After being sacked for the slow speed of his calculations, he took a job as an assistant business manager of a theatre troupe run by a friend of his father's.
 He later had a series of different backstage jobs at various theatres and acting companies.
 When a troupe he worked for reformed, he was laid off.
 He then tried his hand at acting.
 In a 1935 interview, he claimed that he only became an actor out of necessity because he did not know how to do anything else.
 To another reporter, he recollected how he had initially vowed never to go on the stage.

-Marshall had a long and varied stage career, appearing with such notables as Sir Nigel Playfair, Sir Gerald du Maurier, Noël Coward, Gertrude Lawrence, Edna Best (his second wife), Cathleen Nesbitt, Mabel Terry-Lewis, Marie Löhr, Madge Titheradge and Edmund Gwenn (his future film and radio co-star).
+Marshall had a long and varied stage career, appearing with Sir Nigel Playfair, Sir Gerald du Maurier, Noël Coward, Gertrude Lawrence, Edna Best (his second wife), Cathleen Nesbitt, Mabel Terry-Lewis, Marie Löhr, Madge Titheradge, Edmund Gwenn (his future film and radio co-star) and others.

 While his stage debut is usually listed as The Adventure of Lady Ursula (1911), some sources place it in 1909.
 Furthermore, Marshall remembered playing a footman alongside Eric Blore in Robert Courtneidge's The Arcadians; his mention of Blore added an appearance in November 1910.

-In 1913, he made his London debut in the role of Tommy in Brewster's Millions.
+In 1913, Marshall made his London debut in the role of Tommy in Brewster's Millions.
 Actor-manager Cyril Maude was so impressed with his performance that he recruited Marshall for his U.S. and Canadian tour of Grumpy.
-When war was declared, the company returned to London, and the 24-year-old enlisted.
+When war was declared, the company returned to London, and the 24-year-old enlisted in the London Regiment.